The Top 8 Nutrition Facts and Myths

 5. Fruits and Vegetables – Nature’s Medicine Cabinet

 Fruits and vegetables are nutritional powerhouses.
-Studies published in the Journal of the American College of Nutrition and the Journal of Nutrition support their role in preventing diseases like heart disease, cancer, and diabetes.
+A study published in the European Journal of Nutrition supports their role in preventing diseases like heart disease, cancer, and diabetes.
 The nutrition facts show that they are rich in vitamins, minerals, fiber, and antioxidants, making them essential for overall health.

 Aim to eat vegetables and fruits that cover all the colors of the rainbow and have a good variety of them.
 It’s the color pigments in these foods that provide their health benefits, so the brighter the better.